erigontech/rpc-tests/integration/README.md

 -H,--host: host where the RpcDaemon is located (e.g.: 10.10.2.3)
 -p,--port: port where the RpcDaemon is located (e.g.: 8545)
--r,--erigon-rpcdaemon: connect to Erigon RpcDaemon [default: connect to Silkrpc] -i,--verify-external-provider: <provider_url> send any request also to external API endpoint as reference
+-r,--erigon-rpcdaemon: connect to Erigon RpcDaemon [default: connect to Silkrpc] -e,--verify-external-provider: <provider_url> send any request also to external API endpoint as reference

 ```